swisscom/sample-uaa-ruby-service-provider/README.md

-# Sample service provider for UAA
+# Sample ruby OAuth2 service provider for UAA
-This demo app authenticates its users against UAA as a identity provider.
+This demo app in ruby authenticates its users against UAA as a identity provider.
+It saves its session (and JWT) in the backend.
+For this architecture scenario, it uses the `authorization_code` grant type and acts as OAuth2 service provider.

 It's roughly based on https://github.com/cloudfoundry/omniauth-uaa-oauth2/blob/master/examples/config.ru and uses this library.

 Although it needs this library that's tailored for UAA interaction, any OAuth2 library should do.